 The Sprig SDK allows you to monitor your customer's interactions and generate triggers to launch a Sprig study, asking just the right question at just the right time.

 To launch a Sprig study on your Website or Web App, you'll need to either install the Sprig SDK code snippet on each page or deploy it using Google Tag Manager.

 Sprig uses events in your Web environment to display studies at some point in time.
 In addition to using these events to trigger a study, they can also be used as a filter to target the study at a subset of the potential audience.

-Once you've installed the Sprig SDK, the next step is to configure the tracking of events that you would like to use to trigger a microsurvey.
+Once you've installed the Sprig SDK, the next step is to configure the tracking of events that you would like to use to trigger a study.
 There are two methods of tracking events for Web environments:

 - No Code

-Sometimes No Code events may not provide visibility into a particular event that you would like to track; for example, you may want to survey users who, in the previous month, have downgraded their account status from premium to standard.
+Sometimes No Code events may not provide visibility into a particular event that you would like to track; for example, you may want to study users who, in the previous month, have downgraded their account status from premium to standard.
 It may be preferable to generate the event directly from the Website or Web App in such cases.
 Read more on Code Events implemented with:

 Sprig tracks a default set of attributes but also allows you to specify custom client-side attributes and values.
 These attributes allow you to provide more context about the user to understand their feedback better.
-You can also use these attributes for targeting, or filtering, which audience you wish to survey.
+You can also use these attributes for targeting, or filtering, which audience you wish to study.
 Read more on sending Attributes to Sprig using:

 Updated 4 months ago